+'''

+minet(dataset, method="mrnet", estimator="spearman", disc="none", nbins=sqrt(NROW(dataset)))

+'''

-dataset data.frame where columns contain variables/features and rows contain outcomes/samples. method The name of the inference algorithm: "clr", "aracne" or "mrnet" (default: "mrnet") - see references. estimator The name of the mutual information estimator: "mi.empirical", "mi.mm", "mi.shrink" or "mi.sg"(default: "mi.empirical") - see build.mim. disc The name of the discretization method to be used: "equalfreq" or "equalwidth" (default: "equalfreq") - see discretize. nbins Integer giving the number of bins to be used in the discretization.
+dataset data.frame where columns contain variables/features and rows contain outcomes/samples.

+method The name of the inference algorithm: "clr", "aracne", "mrnet" or "mrnetb" (default: "mrnet") - see references.

+estimator The name of an entropy estimator (or correlation) to be used for mutual information computation ("pearson", "spearman", "kendall" and from infotheo package: "mi.empirical", "mi.mm", "mi.shrink", "mi.sg"), (default: "spearman") . - see build.mim.

+disc The name of the discretization method to be used, if required by the estimator see infotheo package.

+:"none", "equalfreq", "equalwidth" or "globalequalwidth" (default: "none") - nbins Integer specifying the number of bins to be used for the discretization if disc is set properly.
+By default the number of bins is set to \sqrt{N} where N is the number of samples.

 minet returns a matrix which is the weighted adjacency matrix of the network.
 The weights range from 0 to 1 and can be seen as a confidence measure on the presence of the arcs.
-In order to display the network, load the package Rgraphviz and use the following command: plot(as(returned.matrix , "graphNEL"))
+In order to display the network, load the package Rgraphviz and use the following command: plot(as(returned.matrix ,"graphNEL"))